 Source: The TIAA Institute-GFLEC Personal Finance Index (2018)

-When you look at millennials’ areas of financial savvy and weakness, you can see we know a lot about borrowing (not surprising given we have to do so much of it), a more surprising amount about saving considering we do so little of it, but very little about the concept of risk.
+When you look at millennials’ areas of financial savvy and weakness, you can see they know a lot about borrowing (not surprising given they have to do so much of it), a more surprising amount about saving considering they do so little of it, but very little about the concept of risk.

 Source: Source: The TIAA Institute-GFLEC Personal Finance Index (2018)